awsdocs/iam-user-guide/doc_source/best-practices.md

 For more information, see [Setting an Account Password Policy for IAM Users](id_credentials_passwords_account-policy.md)\.

-## Enable MFA for Privileged Users<a name="enable-mfa-for-privileged-users"></a>
+## Enable MFA<a name="enable-mfa-for-privileged-users"></a>

-For extra security, enable multi\-factor authentication \(MFA\) for privileged IAM users \(users who are allowed access to sensitive resources or API operations\)\.
+For extra security, we recommend that you require multi\-factor authentication \(MFA\) for all users in your account\.
 With MFA, users have a device that generates a response to an authentication challenge\.
 Both the user's credentials and the device\-generated response are required to complete the sign\-in process\.
+If a user's password or access keys are compromised, your account resources are still secure because of the additional authentication requirement\.

 The response is generated in one of the following ways:
 + Virtual and hardware MFA devices generate a code that you view on the app or device and then enter on the sign\-in screen\.
 + U2F security keys generate a response when you tap the device\.
 The user does not manually enter a code on the sign\-in screen\.

+For privileged IAM users who are allowed to access sensitive resources or API operations, we recommend using U2F or hardware MFA devices\.

-For more information, see [Using Multi\-Factor Authentication \(MFA\) in AWS](id_credentials_mfa.md)\.
+For more information about MFA, see [Using Multi\-Factor Authentication \(MFA\) in AWS](id_credentials_mfa.md)\.

+To learn how to configure MFA\-protected API access for access keys, see [Configuring MFA\-Protected API Access](id_credentials_mfa_configure-api-require.md)\.

 ## Use Roles for Applications That Run on Amazon EC2 Instances<a name="use-roles-with-ec2"></a>